 RSIs can range from mild to debilitating and can affect numerous parts of the body, such as the hands, wrists, knees, back, and neck.
 Symptoms may begin with weakness, trembling, and pain in the area.
 As the condition progresses, it can result in numbness, loss of motor function, and crippling pain.
 This can make it nearly – if not totally – impossible to perform job tasks.

-Some of specific types of RSI conditions that can develop from work-related tasks include the following.
+Some of the specific types of RSI conditions that can develop from work-related tasks include the following:

 - Rotator cuff injuries

 - Radial tunnel syndrome

 - Torn ACLs and MCLs